-The clearances to combustible walls may be slightly different in Canada and the U.S.A. and may also differ depending on whether single or double wall flue pipe is used.
-The proper clearances should be used depending on the stove location and the type of flue pipe used.
+The clearances to combustible walls may be slightly different between Canada and the U.S.A. and may also vary depending on the use of single or double wall flue pipe.
+The proper clearances should be used depending on the stove location and type of flue pipe.